 Christmas Eve & Christmas Day

 Everything stops early on Christmas Eve so we missed out on one of the neighborhood Christmas market we wanted to visit in Namesti Miru.
 By the time we headed back to the main area of the city, the others were closing too.
-It’s like the world was conspiring to slow us down “Ok, force me to relax!”.
+It’s like the world was conspiring to slow us down “Ok, start to relax!”.

 It had been days of long walks!
 Crazily enough, we had friends staying in the hotel across the street from us so we had planned to have Christmas Eve dinner together at Kolkovna Celnice Pub & Restaurant.
 It was delicious and the portions were quite generous.
 And get this…four entrees and multiple drinks and the bill was about 60 euros.
 Not per person, but TOTAL.
 Gotta love eating out in the Czech Republic!